Keywords

 Every Indeterminacy B-Ring with the characteristic has the property .

-Let and since is An Indeterminacy B-ring
+Let and since is an Indeterminacy B-ring

 So,